Neptune Blog

 run["interactive-img"].upload(neptune.types.File.as_html(fig))

-In order to upload a pandas data frame with results, add one more line of code:
+To upload a pandas data frame with results, add one more line of code:

 run['data/results'].upload(neptune.types.File.as_html(df_results))